ricekeks/expenses-chart/README.md

 ## What I learned

 What I need to learn is to pay closer attention to the designs including the active states.
-Otherwise I am getting continuesly surprised by elements I did not consider during the sketch phase.
+Otherwise I get often surprised by elements I did not consider during the planning phase.
 That makes late additions like for example the tooltips in this specific case rather difficult and nerve wrecking.

 Other than that I am very happy how this project went rather smoothly from start to finish and I can feel the improvements I have made up until now.
-Especially with flexbox I feel confident and usually secure in what to do to archieve expected results.
+Especially with flexbox I feel confident and usually secure in what to do to achieve expected results.
 With Javascript it is similar but slower, since I've just started using and understanding it.

 I hope this solution helps someone who is looking to learn HTML, CSS and JS as well.
 I tried to make it understandable for others and myself.